Watch the District

 Where in the district: St Peter’s Church, Warmfield, and the former “Cheesecake Inn”, a nearby farmhouse.

-Where to watch: Watch for free on YouTube here.
+Where to watch: Watch for free on YouTube.

 HAPPY VALLEY

-TV Show | 2023 | BBC | Series 3, episode 2seasons | 58 minutes
+TV Series | 2023 | BBC | Season 3, episode 2 | 58 minutes

 What: Taking place seven years after the events of the second series, Catherine is coming close to retirement age.
 After being called to investigate the discovery of human remains found near a reservoir, she comes to realise the murder suspects share a history with Royce, who has since been transferred to a cell in Sheffield and is awaiting trial for a string of unseen offences.

-Where in the district: HMP Wakefield.
+Where in the district: HMP Wakefield, exterior.